USB hardware: Power

-Upstream USB connectors supply power at a nominal 5 V DC via the V_BUS pin to downstream USB devices.
+Downstream USB connectors supply power at a nominal 5 V DC via the V_BUS pin to upstream USB devices.

 Voltage tolerance and limits

-The tolerance on V_BUS at an upstream (or host) connector was originally ±5% (ie. could lie anywhere in the range 4.75 V to 5.25 V).
+The tolerance on V_BUS at an upstream (or host) connector was originally ±5% (i.e. could lie anywhere in the range 4.75 V to 5.25 V).
 With the release of the USB Type-C specification in 2014 and its 3 A power capability, the USB-IF elected to increase the upper voltage limit to 5.5 V to combat voltage droop at higher currents.
 The USB 2.0 specification (and therefore implicitly also the USB 3.x specifications) was also updated to reflect this change at that time.
-A number of extensions to the USB Specifications have progressively further increased the maximum allowable V_BUS voltage: starting with 6.0V with USB BC 1.2, to 21.5 V with USB PD 2.0 and 50.9 V with USB PD 3.1, while still maintaining backwards compatibility with USB 2.0 by requiring various forms of handshake before increasing the nominal voltage above 5 V.
+A number of extensions to the USB Specifications have progressively further increased the maximum allowable V_BUS voltage: starting with 6.0 V with USB BC 1.2, to 21.5 V with USB PD 2.0 and 50.9 V with USB PD 3.1, while still maintaining backwards compatibility with USB 2.0 by requiring various forms of handshake before increasing the nominal voltage above 5 V.